Being automation-ready a mandate now for enterprises

 Last year, top technology companies, #Microsoft and #Amazon committed to getting their AI-enabled assistants, #Cortana and #Alexa, respectively, to communicate with each other in the near future. #Google has recently enabled suggestions mode in its email for better and faster usage.
 The base of these innovative strides in #automation is to strengthen the workplace of the future and also empower organisations at large to adopt #automation completely.
 And tech giants have understood this.
 Amidst hyper-competitiveness, organisations are under pressure to reduce operational complexities, increase productivity and lower the cost of transformation.

-However, while much of the enterprise #automation is now an over-used terminology in the context of enterprises, a number of leaders are still not ready for a complete #automation of their enterprise.
+However, while much of the enterprise #automation is now an over-used terminology in the context of enterprises, several leaders are still not ready for a complete #automation of their enterprise.
 However, it is seen companies that are ready to automate, ready to quickly adopt technologies have a higher chance of succeeding operationally.

 So why the delay in implementation?